 You will join a University in France, Spain or Germany according to your language qualification.
-Assessments at the host university are required on a pass/fail basis but do not count towards the overall degree mark.
-The stay abroad encompasses normally 10 months.
+Assessments at the host university will make a small contribution to your overall degree mark (weighting 6.25%).

 Upon returning from your Year in Europe, you will rejoin the final year of the BSc Biological Sciences course.
 The final year is made up of a combination of taught modules and independent study.
 It is here that the link between the teaching and the research in the school is particularly important.
 You can choose between 3 different project options, a practical project, a literature review project or an education-focused project.
 All three options carry the weight of 2 taught final year modules and all three train you in skills such as study design, recording & documenting data, ethics & safety as well as data analysis & interpretation.

 Project work is not limited to the laboratory; some students will do more ecology- based projects involving field work.